South Korea: Constitutional court upholds President Park's impeachment

 Local media and opposition parties have accused Choi of abusing her relationship with the president to force companies to donate millions of dollars to foundations she runs.
 She denies all charges against her.

-Hundreds of thousands of South Koreans braved the brutally cold winter temperatures to take to the streets of Seoul and call for Park's ouster.
+Her final weeks in office were marred by huge demonstrations as hundreds of thousands of South Koreans braved the brutally cold winter temperatures to take to the streets of Seoul and call for her ouster.

 In a brief televised apology however, Park made it clear that she had no intentions of resigning.
 In December, the National Assembly voted 234 to 56 to impeach her.

-Note: An earlier version of this story misspelled President Park's given name.
-This has since been corrected.